duanemcguire/mcpiano/content/blog/weber-baby-grand-piano-for-sale.md

 Compared to its original manufacture, this piano is better than new.
 But to compare apples to apples, please note: the Weber WG-150 model was completely redesigned by master designer Del Fandrich in 2008.
 The redesign produced a piano far superior to the 2002 edition.
 Our work on this 21 year old piano has incorporated some of the elements of Mr. Fandrich's redesign.

 This lovely  Weber piano is offered for sale at $6,250.
+At 4'11" in length it will fit in any home.
 The price includes the bench shown, in-home tuning, and standard delivery along the Wasatch Front.

 Utah State sales tax is applicable to the purchase.